Skip to main content

 "Go and study.
 I will manage."
 Aniruddha reassured her.

-Aniruddha had to leave early on Monday and Bondita had a college holiday.
-So he promised to come back for lunch and Bondita decided to cook something good for him.
+Aniruddha had to leave early on Monday, and Bondita had a college holiday.
+So he promised to come back for lunch, and Bondita decided to cook something good for him.
 After all, she had been feeling guilty for ruining his Sunday with her bad mood since morning.
 So she paid one of the mess boys some money to bring her prawns from the market.
-She decided Chingri Macher Malaikari would do the magic of an apology her words can't.
+She decided Chingri Macher Malaikari would do the magic of an apology that her words couldn't.
 Washing the prawns carefully, she decided to marinate them.
-Suddenly the smell of the fresh prawns bothered her.
+Suddenly, the smell of the fresh prawns bothered her.
 Bondita blamed it under her breath on the habits of being the Malkin at Tulsipur, instructing the cooks and barely using her hands in unscaling the raw fish.
 She shook her head and resumed cleaning the prawns.
-The nauseating feeling refused to go as she suddenly felt pukish.
-Keeping the half-done prawns aside she searched the lower shelf and found a jar of Hojmi.
+The nauseating feeling refused to go away as she suddenly felt pukish.
+Keeping the half-done prawns aside, she searched the lower shelf and found a jar of Hojmi.
 She popped two in and poured some water to drink.
 Then she resumed the process, pulling the anchol over her nose.

 Aniruddha savoured the prawn heartily, making her smile.